Tensor invariants for classical groups revisited

-Our purpose here is to shed some light on a classical problem, and in doing so, to unify related enumerative results that are currently scattered in the vast literature.
-This paper offers an additional perspective on some very recent research, such as~\cite{BostanEtAl} and~\cite{Schilling23}, which also take a combinatorial approach to classical tensor invariants.
-These recent works build upon a long and rich legacy in combinatorial invariant theory, from the 1970s (see De Concini--Procesi~\cite{DeConciniProcesi}, D\'{e}sarm\'{e}nien--Kung--Rota~\cite{DKR}, and Stanley~\cite{StanleyCombInvThy}) to more recent graphical approaches such as Kuperberg's webs~\cite{Kuperberg} and the \emph{wave diagrams} defined in~\cite{MihailovsThesis}*{Ch.~2}.
-In some form, the use of graphs to encode polynomial invariants dates back at least to Sylvester~\cites{Sylvester,GY} and Kempe~\cite{Kempe}.
-On the enumerative side, we refer the reader to the comprehensive survey~\cite{Post} exploring arc diagrams, Young tableaux, and lattice walks.
+As mentioned above, it seems that our bases $\mathcal{B}^G$ and their corresponding arc diagrams are new; regardless, our larger purpose here is to shed some light on a classical problem, and in doing so, to unify related enumerative results that are currently scattered in the vast literature.
+This paper also offers an additional perspective on recent work~\cites{BostanEtAl,BDM24,LinshawSong,RSS12,Schilling23} pertaining to canonical bases, standard monomials, and invariant theory.
+These works build upon a long and rich legacy in combinatorial invariant theory, from the 1970s (see De Concini--Procesi~\cite{DeConciniProcesi}, D\'{e}sarm\'{e}nien--Kung--Rota~\cite{DKR}, and Stanley~\cite{StanleyCombInvThy}) to more recent graphical approaches such as Kuperberg's webs~\cite{Kuperberg} and the wave diagrams defined in~\cite{MihailovsThesis}*{Ch.~2}.
+See also the papers~\cites{WestburyGL,RubeyWestburySymplectic} studying combinatorial properties of tensor invariants for $\GL(V)$ and $\Sp(V)$.
+On the enumerative side, we refer the reader to the survey~\cite{Post} of arc diagrams, Young tableaux, and lattice walks.
+In some form, the use of graphs to encode polynomial invariants dates back at least to Sylvester~\cites{Sylvester,GY} and Kempe~\cite{Kempe}; likewise, some of the fundamental theorems proved by Weyl were known much earlier, for instance to Cayley~\cite{Cayley}, Clebsch~\cite{Clebsch}, Gordan~\cite{Gordan}, and Study~\cite{Study}; in particular, we refer the reader to the elegantly illustrated historical overview~\cite{AA}*{pp.~13--15} of the group $\SL_2$.

-Naturally, much of the present paper is expository in nature.
-Some of this exposition occurs throughout the proofs of our preliminary results, which we reserve for Section~\ref{sec:proofs}.
-Included there are results in the standard monomial theory found in~\cites{DeConciniProcesi,Domokos,Procesi,Lakshmibai}, which we take as the starting point of our proofs.
-These results, in turn, were born of Weyl's fundamental theorems of classical invariant theory~\cites{Weyl,Kraft} and the straightening law of Doubilet--Rota--Stein~\cite{DRS}.
-(Some of the fundamental theorems presented by Weyl were known much earlier, for instance to Cayley~\cite{Cayley}, Clebsch~\cite{Clebsch}, Gordan~\cite{Gordan}, and Study~\cite{Study}; we refer the reader to~\cite{AA}*{pp.~13--15} for an elegantly illustrated historical overview for the group $\SL_2$.)
-We also invoke various properties of the RSK correspondence~\cites{Knuth,Burge}.